Trauma / Dissociation / Grief / Anxiety / Men's Issues

 Therapy offers the environment to grow in understanding and awareness of what keeps us pinned in our situations.
 Through the collaborative relationship and increased insight, one begins to change their present and future.

-I am a Licensed Professional Counselor Intern (#80205) in the state of Texas by the Texas State Board of Examiners of Professional Counselors, supervised by Linda Marten, PhD, LPC-S, and received my Master of Arts in Biblical Counseling from Dallas Theological Seminary.
+I am a Licensed Professional Counselor (#80205) in the state of Texas by the Texas State Board of Examiners of Professional Counselors and received my Master of Arts in Biblical Counseling from Dallas Theological Seminary.
 I will be pursuing a PhD in Counseling and Psychological Studies from Regent University beginning Summer of 2020.

 Neuropsychology of Time Perception